danieltan1517/teh_tarik/phase3/README.md

 ```

-You can include the interpreter found in `compiler.rs` as part of your project.
+You can include the interpreter found in `interpreter.rs` as part of your project.
 You do **not** need to make
 any modifications to the interpreter.
 You can make any change you want to the existing interpreter code.
-The interpreter code as found in `compiler.rs` should be sufficient enough to complete Phase 3 and 4.
+The interpreter code as found in `interpreter.rs` should be sufficient to complete Phase 3 and 4.

 ### IR Syntax and Semantics

-An intermediate representation is the data structure or code used internally by a compiler to
+An intermediate representation (IR) is the data structure or code used internally by an interpreter or compiler to
 represent pseudo-assembly.
-The compiler takes the IR, performs compiler optimizations on the IR,
+A (low-level/backend) compiler generally takes the IR, performs compiler optimizations
-and translates that IR into assembly language.
-The IR is a way to allow a compiler to target multiple
+on the IR, and translates that IR into assembly language.
+The IR is a way to allow a compiler suite to target multiple
-computer architectures, multiple CPUs, or multiple operating systems.
-The IR is a portable pseudo-
+computer architectures and operating systems.
+The IR is a portable pseudo-assembly
-assembly language representation that is eventually compiled down into real assembly.
+language representation that is further compiled into real assembly.

-The real IR of real compilers such as GCC or Clang can be incredibly difficult to program for, and
+The IR of real-world compilers such as GCC or Clang can be incredibly difficult to program for, and
 for this class, we will only be generating a simple IR built for teaching students compilers.
 We will
 be generating IR for a provided interpreter, and running that interpreter to run the generated IR.
 The
-interpreter is available in `compiler.rs`.
+interpreter is available in `interpreter.rs`.

-**Pass the IR to the function `compile_and_run` as a string, and the interpreter will run the code for you.**
+**Pass the IR to the function `execute_ir` as a string, and the interpreter will run the code for you.**

 Here is the entire instruction set IR for the interpreter you will be using to run the generated code: